freeplane/docs/src/docs/scripting/Asking_AI_from_scripts.md

 - send raw prompt text to AI,
 - run a saved AI prompt by name,
-- choose whether the request is shown in chat or runs hidden,
+- choose whether the request starts a new visible chat, appends to the current visible chat, or runs hidden,
 - choose current or explicit model/tool settings,
+- provide request-scoped system and profile messages,
 - cancel a running request,
 - receive the terminal result in a callback.